 SFRS implement a risk based methodology and establish a programme to audit relevant premises, prioritising premises used for the provision of sleeping accommodation, those that provide care and those that present the greatest risk to life safety.

-The SFRS Fire Safety Enforcement Policy Framework sets out the general policy and principles which SFRS expects to follow.
+The Fire Safety Enforcement (Protection) Framework for Scotland 2021 sets out the general policy and principles which SFRS expects to follow.
 In addition, all auditing activity carried out by SFRS is in accordance with The Scottish Regulators Strategic Code of Practice.

 Every Local Senior Officer area will prepare a Local Enforcement Delivery Plan to ensure a structured and locally flexible approach is applied to auditing the risks within your area.